Urgent call to mps to ask for the halt of Universal Credit rollout

 As it stands, many people are facing uncertainty about how much money they will receive and when it will arrive.
 This insecurity filters through to other areas of their lives, for instance making it harder to focus on finding work while they worry about how to keep on top of bills or put food on the table.

 One woman turned to Citizens Advice for help when her Universal Credit application was delayed because her childminder didn’t provide receipts on a type of letter headed paper which was required as evidence for her claim.
 Because of this delay she lost her childcare places and had to take time off work to care for her children.
 Further delays to her Universal Credit claim then meant she could still not afford childcare, and she has since lost her job for taking so much time off.

-Sally Pickering, Chief Officer of Citizens Advice Stroud & Cotswold Districts, said:
+Sally Pickering, Former Chief Officer of Citizens Advice Stroud & Cotswold Districts, said:

 “The principles behind Universal Credit are sound, but a mix of flaws in how the benefit was designed and problems with how it is being delivered is leaving many people’s finances in tatters.